twr14152/Network-Automation-Scripts_Python3/README.md

 - created a config_scripts directory added new script
   - script_config_ios.py
 - added new get_facts and get config script to directory
+-
-- Tested with python3.4 napalm_base and napalm_ios
+- Testing with python3 napalm_base and napalm_ios
-- Believe the ios image I am running in GNS3 is problematic with Napalm.
+- In my gns3 environment I'm using the following code
     - C7200-ADVENTERPRISEK9-M, Version 15.2(4)S7
-- Work a round as been to comment out code thats problematic with the ios version I'm running
-- napalm_script1.py will execute show commands while looping through devices
-- Have yet to get merge code functionality to work on my devices
+    - IOS provides access to a subset of napalms features
+    - EOS has been a more feature rich testbed with napalm

 Testing Telnetlib module
 - Use python3 telnetlib module